webflow/webflow-python/README.md

 ## Beta Status

-This SDK is in beta, and there may be breaking changes between versions without a major version update.
-Therefore, we recommend pinning the package version to a specific version.
+This SDK is in **Preview**, and there may be breaking changes between versions without a major version update.

-This way, you can install the same version each time without breaking changes.
+To ensure a reproducible environment (and minimize risk of breaking changes), we recommend pinning a specific package version.

 ## Contributing